skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 with the unlikely sum of 15 gold.

 The players bail him out.
 As he sees Endo, he cries out, "Sensei!" and hugs him.
-Endo stands with his hands at his sides, embarrased.
+Endo stands with his hands at his sides, embarrassed.
 This is not how you greet a stoic monk.
 Furthermore, he's uncomfortable with being called Sensei, particularly by a kid who just lost a fight with a nobleman.